Am I able to take the Challenge Exam at a distance?

 Degree-seeking graduate students who do not have a master’s or bachelor’s degree in Public Health from Tulane need to take SPHL 6020 or pass the challenge exam with a score of at least 70.

 Who doesn't have to consider taking the challenge exam or SPHL 6020?

-Tulane BSPH graduates do not have to take SPHL 6020 or pass the challenge exam because the foundational competencies required in SPHL 6020 have been completed in the undergraduate program.
+Tulane BSPH graduates and combined degree students do not have to take SPHL 6020 or pass the challenge exam because the foundational competencies required in SPHL 6020 have been completed in the undergraduate program.
 The BSPH curriculum has been documented to satisfy the 6020 competencies.